 Print, complete, sign and scan your application form.
 PDF or JPG formats are supported by the Board’s Internet application process.

 Pay your registration application fee ($175 incl.
 GST for New Zealand-trained applicants or $350 for an overseas-trained applicants) and practising licence application fee (see fee schedule on application form).

-3. Provide supporting documents
+3. Prepare supporting documents

-- attached any required certified copies of certificates/qualifications
+- any required certified copies of certificates/qualifications

-- attached employer work experience reference(s)
+- employer work experience reference(s)

 - completed required safety training; and

-- submitted an ID photo online or attached one to your application.
+- an ID photo online or attached one to your application.
 (Only required if you are also applying for a licence card).